We have made decisions on 6 special variation and 2 minimum rate increase applications

 For 2025-26, the core rate pegs range from 3.6% to 5.1% across NSW and 72 of the 128 councils also received an additional allowance to reflect an adjusted population factor of up to 3.8%.

-If the elected councillors agree that a council needs additional revenue, the council can apply to IPART for a Special Variation to increase rates income by more than the rate peg amount.
-Council requests for Special Variations are often to develop or maintain essential community services and infrastructure.
+If the elected councillors agree that a council needs additional revenue, the council can apply to IPART for a special variation to increase rates income by more than the rate peg amount.
+Council requests for special variations are often to develop or maintain essential community services and infrastructure.

-Councils can apply for Special Variations for a single year or multiple years (up to a maximum of 7 years), and it can be permanent or temporary.
+Councils can apply for special variations for a single year or multiple years (up to a maximum of 7 years), and it can be permanent or temporary.

 A council can also set a minimum rate for each of its rating categories, and can apply to increase minimum rate levels above the statutory limit.
 Minimum rates ensure that ratepayers with lower land values (such as apartments) contribute a certain amount towards community services and infrastructure.